department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/product-outline.md

 * _What are the most important metrics that track with this product/initiative's success?_
 - Click through rate increases (GA/Domo)
-- Return visitor increases (GA/Domo)
+- Percent of return visitors increases (GA/Domo)
 - Customer satisfaction increases (Medallia)

 * _Include links to Domo or Google Analytics Dashboards/Reports_